langcog/metalab/README.md

 ## Updating to latest data (optional)

-If the spreadsheets have been updated and you want to try the latest available data, you can run:
+If the spreadsheets containing the meta-analyses have been updated, you must update the data in the repository.
+The following command will download the datasets and commit any changes to the repository.

 ```
 source(here::here("build", "update-metalab-data.R"))
 ```

-If you do not run this command, your build will use the dataset that the current MetaLab site uses.
+If you do not run the command above, your build will use the datasets that the currently deployed version of MetaLab uses.

 ## Building MetaLab (each time you want to make changes)